aptiko/aptiko.openmeteo/docs/enhydris-instance.rst

    setting.
 They must contain JavaScript.
 They may not contain triple string characters.

+.. data:: enhydris_additional_nonenhydris_paths

+   Apache is set to act as a reverse proxy, sending almost all paths to Enhydris.
+However, it does not do so for "media/", "static/", "synoptic/" and "cgi-bin/".
+This variable (a list) can be used to specify additional paths to be excluded, such as "grafana/" or "awstats/".
+The items of the list must end but not begin with a slash.

 .. data:: extra_settings

    A string that is appended to the Enhydris (Django) settings as is.